| Copyright | (c) Alexey Kuleshevich 2020 |

 freezeSBMArray :: forall e m s.
 MonadPrim s m => SBMArray e s -> m (SBArray e) Source #

 O(1) - Convert a mutable boxed array into an immutable one.
-Use thawSBArray
+Use thawSBArray in order

 to go in the opposite direction.

-Documentation for utilized primop: unsafeFreezeSmallArray#
+Documentation for utilized primop: unsafeFreezeSmallArray#.

 - Unsafe